Code-Institute-Submissions/OdetteThurlbourn-stewardship-procurement_JanResub/README.md

 # Welcome to Stewardship Procurement.

-We are a company aimed at providing the client with a bespoke service aimed at superyachts and residences.
-We project manage from the absolute start and continue to support throughout the selection, procurement and delivery of luxury crystal, tableware, linen, lighting and accessories.
+At Stewardship Procurement, we specialize in providing bespoke services for superyachts and residences.
+We project manage the selection, procurement, and delivery of luxury items such as crystal, tableware, linen, lighting, and accessories.
+We work closely with our clients or their chosen design teams to collate ideas and create a full presentation that meets their specifications and budget.
+We are dedicated to providing a luxury service to high net worth individuals.

 We work directly with the client or your chosen design team to collate ideas into a full presentation to work towards your specifications and budget.
 ![stewardshipAmIRespons001](https://user-images.githubusercontent.com/108287233/213193331-6cff3d88-c486-4033-9860-dc13e7550af1.png)